gregv21v/Compact-Farmer/readme.md

 ## Running the game

 In order to run the game, you download the repository.
-Then in the command line type ```npm run dev``` in the projects working directory.
+Then in the command line type ```npm install``` in the projects working directory.
+Next run the command ```npm run dev```.
 From there you can open your browser and navigate to localhost:3000.